 Should You Visit a Country Before Moving There?

-updated on 16 March 2024
+updated on 10 November 2024

 When you are thinking about relocating to a particular place, the first thing to do is research.
 You can do plenty of investigating online - the internet is a magical place that offers an opportunity to travel virtually.
 And any piece of information you could need about your new location is available in just a couple of clicks.
 However, there is no substitute for "boots on the ground" research.
 How else would you know if you like the feel of the city and if the vibe matches yours?
 To examine that, you will need to visit a country before moving there.